Le Chat Noir: Shadow play

-Writers who frequented the club wrote stories for the shadow theater that Rodolphe Salis, the owner of the cabaret, would read out loud after the performance.
+Writers who frequented the club wrote stories for the Shadow Theatre that Rodolphe Salis, the owner of the cabaret, would read out loud after the performance.
 Thanks to the collaboration of many of the artists of that time, the stories were accompanied by some very complex colour, sound, and movement effects, making them more dynamic and exciting, as well as piano accompaniment.

-Over an eleven-year span these plays were presented nightly in the Shadow Theater, totaling more than forty.
+Over an eleven-year span these plays were presented nightly in the shadow theatre, totalling more than forty.
 The Montmartre museum still has a few zinc shapes that had been used in the plays.

-The spread of this type of show became successful because of Théophile Steinlen's poster announcing "la tournée du Chat Noir avec Rodolphe Salis", a Shadow Theater tour from Le Chat Noir.
+The spread of this type of show became successful because of Théophile Steinlen's poster announcing "la tournée du Chat Noir avec Rodolphe Salis", a Shadow Theatre tour from Le Chat Noir.

-Le Chat Noir made many tours with the Shadow Theater.
+Le Chat Noir made many tours with the Shadow Theatre.
 These started in 1892, basically around France during the summer, although Salis and the company went to Tunis, Algeria, and other French-speaking countries such as Belgium.
 Some of the artists who played in Salis' performances became so famous that they founded their own cabarets or shows.
 Le Chat Noir was supposed to have its last show and tour in January 1897, since Salis died just after that.
 However, it was his wife who took the charge of the cabaret and organised other tours.
 During these shows, Dominique Bonnaud replaced Salis and became the storyteller.
 Although he did it well, the quality of the performances declined.
 By then, other establishments had become popular by copying Le Chat noir's techniques, shows and decor.

-Under the management of Rodolphe Salis, Le Chat noir produced 45 théatre d'ombres (shadow play) shows between 1885 and 1896, as the art became more popular in Europe.
+Under the management of Rodolphe Salis, Le Chat noir produced 45 théatre d'ombres ('shadow play') shows between 1885 and 1896, as the art became more popular in Europe.
 Behind a screen on the second floor of the establishment, the artist Henri Rivière worked with up to 20 assistants in a large, oxy-hydrogen backlit performance area and used a double optical lantern to project backgrounds.
 Originally cardboard cutouts were used, but zinc figures took their place after 1887.
-Various artists took part in the creation, including Steinlen, Adolphe Willette and Albert Robida.
+Various artists took part in the creation, including Steinlen, Adolphe Willette, and Albert Robida.
 Caran d'Ache designed around 50 cutouts for the very popular 1888 show L'Epopée.